 Each of these factors can have a ripple effect on the others, creating a perfect storm for a business to be disrupted.

-New technologies can create opportunities for businesses to disrupt their competitors.
-For example, Uber used mobile technology to create a ride-sharing service that disrupted the taxi industry.
+New technologies or digital transformation can create opportunities for businesses to disrupt their competitors.
+For example, Uber used mobile device technology to create a ride-sharing service that disrupted the taxi industry.

 Changes in society, such as the rise of the sharing economy, can create opportunities for businesses to disrupt their competitors.